Do you eat seafood? If you do, are you aware of the impact of commercial fishing on our oceans?

 Many divers may want to help, but might not be ready to completely remove fish from their diet.
 If you fall into that category, there are a number of commonly eaten fish which are critically endangered and which you should avoid eating:

 Sturgeon (black caviar)

-Ways to keep eating fish but to be give stocks a fighting chance to recover
+Ways to keep eating fish but to give stocks a fighting chance to recover:

 - Don't be afraid when at a restaurant to ask where the fish is from and what fish it is - you should always know the source and the species and make sure you are not eating an endangered species.

-- Take a look at this list of supermarkets to see which ones sell endangered fish - and don't buy your fish there.
+- For UK readers, take a look at this list of supermarkets to see which ones sell endangered fish - and don't buy your fish there.